Bayston Hill: Education

 There is no secondary school in the village, with children over the age of eleven attending a range of secondary schools in the rest of Shrewsbury or Church Stretton.

 There were two primary schools in the village, Longmeadow and Oakland Primary Schools.
 Falling pupil numbers led to local discussions about amalgamating the schools.
 The idea was supported by some and opposed by others in the community.
 In September 2008 the statutory notices were formally served by Shropshire County Council and the Diocese of Lichfield, stating their intent to discontinue both Oakland and Longmeadow schools as from 31 August 2009.
 The Diocese of Lichfield was invited to establish a new Church of England school in Bayston Hill on 1 September 2009.
 After a vote, the new establishment was named Oakmeadow and its uniform purple.
 The children of junior age are educated on the old Longmeadow site, and originally infants were to be educated at the Oakland site.
 However, the Longmeadow site has been extended to house the whole school, and residents have indicated a preference for the Oakland site to be used by the community.
-The closed Oakland site is to be sold in 2023 for demolition and redevelopment as a 23-homes site.